Fenway17/hyphens-AWS-transcription/README.md

 -   Make the script executable (if necessary) with `chmod +x transcribe_folder.sh`
 -   Run the script with `./transcribe_folder.sh`

-Process the transcription json files into human readable text:
+## Process the transcription json files into human readable text

 -   Partial instructions in `INSTRUCTIONS.txt`
 -   Transfer JSON files to `transcriptions` folder
 -   Use `python src/process_transcriptions.py transcriptions processed-transcriptions`
     -   Alternatively, `npm run process-transcriptions`
 -   Results will be output into `processed-transcriptions` folder

+## Upload transcription JSON files to MongoDB

+Parameters:

+-   Edit `upload_mongodb_direct.py` script to include correct variables/parameters to the variables needed
+-   Edit `upload_mongodb.py` script to include correct variables/parameters to the variables needed

 Before uploading the JSON files to MongoDB: